byztxt/byzantine-majority-text/README.md

 Welcome to the official GitHub home of [Dr. Maurice A. Robinson](https://en.wikipedia.org/wiki/Maurice_A._Robinson)'s Greek texts with variants, morphological parsing, and Strong's numbers.

 This repository contains the Robinson-Pierpont edition of the Greek New Testament in the Original Greek, Byzantine Majority Text.
-The current form of the text is up-to-date as of May 29, 2023.
+The current form of the text is up-to-date as of July 20, 2023 and represents the 2018 Robinson Pierpont edition (with some minor adjustments to the critical apparatus).

 The 2005 edition of the text can be freely downloaded as a PDF file from The Internet Archive [here](https://archive.org/details/newtestamentrobinsonpierpontbyzantine/).
-The 2018 edition (recommended) can be downloaded from [this link](https://archive.org/details/robinson-pierpont-2018-gnt-edition).
+The 2018 edition can be downloaded from [this link](https://archive.org/details/robinson-pierpont-2018-gnt-edition).
+RP2018 is recommended over RP2005 for all practical purposes (read details below).
 Additional resources can be downloaded from [https://www.byzantinetext.com](https://www.byzantinetext.com).

 You can read professor Robinson's essay proposing the superiority of the Byzantine textform [here](https://byzantinetext.com/wp-content/uploads/2016/11/editions-rp-11-appendix.pdf) (a Spanish translation is available for free download [here](https://archive.org/details/libro-robinson-traducido/LIBRO%20ROBINSON%20TRADUCIDO/)).